 Configure Sender Validation and Email Authentication

 2. To validate a new email address, click on the Add a new sender button.
-If you have an already existing email address that hasn't been approved yet, a Resend approval email button will appear in front of it.
+If you have an email address that hasn't been approved yet, a Resend approval email button will appear in front of it.
 Click on it to request approval again.

 6. Click on the star button to mark an email address as default.
 The marked email address will be set as default when creating a new campaign.
 If you would like to remove an existing email address, click on the Remove sender button to the right of the email address and confirm the removal.

-1. To set up Email Authentication, go to the Settings > Add or remove senders section of your account.
+1. To set up email authentication, go to the Settings > Add or remove senders section of your account.

 2. Click on Set up authentication button next to the desired domain.